Netherlands–United States relations: 18th century

+19th century

 Dutch officers in Sumatra (then part of the Dutch East Indies) assisted the U.S. Navy during the First and Second Sumatran Expeditions in 1832 and 1838 respectively.
 Both operations were punitive expeditions, carried out against Chiefdom of Kuala Batee after the crews of U.S. merchant ships were massacred by the native Malays.

 In 1861–63 the Lincoln administration looked abroad for places to relocate freed slaves who wanted to leave the United States.
 It opened U.S. negotiations with the Dutch government regarding African American migration and colonization of the Dutch colony of Suriname in South America.
 Nothing came of the idea, and after 1864 the idea was dropped.

 U.S. and Dutch soldiers fought together during the Siege of the International Legations, part of the larger Boxer Rebellion in China.